openstack-archive/fuel-plugin-contrail/doc/source/new_features.rst

-New features in plugin version 4.0-4.0.0-1
+New features in plugin version 4.0-4.0.1-1
 ==========================================

 * Fuel 8.0 with OpenStack Liberty support

+* Dedicated Analytics node role

 * DPDK on VF (experimental)